 Sergeant Merrick Hubert Eric Hine, 745148, Pilot,

-educated at Penn Church School and the Royal Grammar School, High Wycombe.
-Aged 24 years.
+Educated: Penn Church School and the Royal Grammar School, High Wycombe.

 Enlisted immediately on the outbreak of war in September 1939.
 Soon qualified as a fighter pilot and eventually served in 65 Squadron.
-He was killed in action in a single seater fighter over the English Channel, on December 12th 1940, having previously fought in the epic Battle of Britain.
+He was reported missing in action in a Spitfire fighter over the English Channel, on December 12th 1940, age 24 years, having previously fought in the epic Battle of Britain.
+Remembered on Runnymede Air Forces Memorial, Panel 15.
+There is an extensive biography of Merrik Hine on the the Battle of Britain London Monument website.

 Pilot Officer Basil Holland, 104337, Navigator, Royal Air Force V.R.